caizikun/PICA-Python-Instrument-Control-and-Automation/README.md

 The core design philosophy of PICA is the separation of concerns, implemented through a distinct **Frontend-Backend** architecture for each measurement module.

 -   **Frontend:** Each measurement has a dedicated GUI script (e.g., `IV_K2400_Frontend_v5.py`) built with `Tkinter` and the `CustomTkinter` library.
 It is responsible for all user interaction, parameter input, and data visualization (live plotting).
 It runs in the main process.
+-   **Frontend:** Each measurement has a dedicated GUI script (e.g., `IV_K2400_Frontend_v5.py`) built with Python's standard `Tkinter` library.
+It is responsible for all user interaction, parameter input, and data visualization (live plotting).
+It runs in the main process.

 -   **Backend:** The instrument control logic is encapsulated in a separate class (e.g., `Keithley2400_Backend`).
 This class handles all `PyVISA` communication, instrument configuration, and data acquisition commands.